jaytan3966/ninjabucks/README.md

 # NinjaBucks Dashboard
-NinjaBucks Dashboard is a web application that allows users to manage and interact with a list of ninjas, handle transactions, and redeem rewards.
-This application is built using React on the client side and Express.js with MongoDB on the server side.
+The NinjaBucks Dashboard is a web application that allows students and instructors of Codeninjas RFR to manage and modify a list of ninjas and their balances, handle transactions, and redeem rewards.
+This application is built using React on the client side and Express.js and Node.js on the server side with MongoDB serving as the database.
 The application is deployed via Render.

 ## Features:
 * **Sensei Dashboard**: Manage a list of ninjas, handle transactions, and assign rewards.